-The idiot patrol is whipping itself to an onanistic frenzy on Twitter with reports of Al Golden becoming Penn State’s next head coach, followed by denials that Al Golden has been offered the job, and then oh yes he has, then aiiieeeeeeeeeeeeeeeeee wheee look at that bird up there.
+The idiot patrol is whipping itself to an onanistic frenzy on Twitter with reports of Al Golden becoming Penn State’s next head coach, followed by denials that Al Golden has been offered the job, and then oh yes he has, then aiiieeeeeeeeeeeeeeeeee wheee look at that little birdie way, way up there.
 All the twittiots want to be first to say they were the first, so they can come back tomorrow and say, “See?
 I had it before ESPN!”
 They tweet it out of both sides of their keyboard, so their several versions will always be defensible as right.

 Even old Phil Grosz of BWI has joined the insanity.